nodejs/node-v0.x-archive/doc/api/fs.markdown

 to be notified of filesystem changes.

 * On Linux systems, this uses `inotify`.
-* On BSD systems (including older versions of OS X), this uses `kqueue`.
+* On BSD systems, this uses `kqueue`.
-* On more recent versions of OS X, this uses 'FSEvents'.
+* On OS X, this uses `kqueue` for files and 'FSEvents' for directories.
 * On SunOS systems (including Solaris and SmartOS), this uses `event ports`.
 * On Windows systems, this feature depends on `ReadDirectoryChangesW`.